|

 California Art Center

-10 inch dob at Lake Dixon Campgrounds, Katherine Boyd and Jim Traweek
+10 inch dob at Lake Dixon Campgrounds, Katherine Boyd

 Hollywood